bee344/asset-hub-examples/README.md

 5. `referenda (ConfirmStarted)` indicates that `index`'s referenda has entered the confirmation period.
    1. `referenda (Confirmed)` indicates that `index`'s referenda has been confirmed and will enter the enactment period.
 With this and `enactment_moment`, you can estimate when the proposal will be enacted.
    2. `referenda (Rejected)` indicates that `index`'s referenda has been rejected and will not be enacted.
+6. Once the enactment period is over, there will be a `system(CodeUpdated)` event confirming the execution of the runtime upgrade.

 ## Foreign Assets in Polkadot Asset Hub